sigmaSd/termux-api/README.md

 To compile for android, the easiest way is to use https://github.com/bbqsrc/cargo-ndk

+## Wasi

+Wasi bindings are provided, deno wrapper that consumes those bindings is also provided.

+To update the deno bindings run `deno run -A deno_api/build.ts`

 ## Drive Test

 Run `deno run -A run_android.ts` to test the example termux-all on andorid